 Do not move the wheelchair with the seat stay in place and make sure you are on flat stable ground.
-Make sure that the plastic cap is securely fitted over the seat height tube.

 4.30 Using a kerb climber

 Ensure there are no people or other obstacles in your path when mounting a kerb or step.